Skip to content

 When you first connect to a cluster, you are connecting to a shared resource called a login node or an interactive node.
 Many users connect to the same login nodes, and you should not run large computations—which might interfere with others’ work—on login nodes.
 You must use the scheduler to request dedicated computational resources (also called compute nodes) to run large computations.

 You have some flexibility with how you interact with the scheduler.
 Many researchers write scripts to submit their computations.
-The scripts include instructions for the scheduler regarding the resources required for the job.
-They allow researchers to submit work without needing to run individual commands.
+These include instructions for the scheduler regarding the resources required for the job.
+Scripts allow researchers to submit work without needing to run individual commands.
 Other researchers request resources from the command line and run commands directly from the compute nodes.
 Others use Open OnDemand to request resources from the scheduler and run graphical software like Jupyter from a web browser.

 Why do I need to learn to use all this software?